Our Lady of Lourdes Catholic Primary School

 The aim is to ensure that where possible, all pupils will have their needs met in a mainstream school with access to the right resources, professional experts and the best teaching.
 This will ensure progress for all over time.
 For some children and young people a mainstream setting will not be the right place so that they get the best provision to meet their needs.

 Children, young people and their families are more involved in decisions about the support they receive.
 Education, Health & Care Plans are developed to support children who have significant additional needs and these plans will very often involve other agencies outside the school.
-Schools will still maintain records about pupils who have additional needs in a single school based category called “School Support”.
+Schools will still maintain records about pupils who have additional needs in a single school based category called “SEN Support”.
 At Our Lady of Lourdes we separate this by age

 The 4 broad areas of SEND remain as follows: